|

 on prices was tempered by increased curtailment.

-ramping/tamping peaker plants to balance hour-by-hour supply
+rapidly ramping/tamping peaker plants to balance hour-by-hour

 and demand loads.
-In some cases it is less expensive to over-build
+In some cases it is less expensive to

 The Un-viability of Conventional Energy Storage.

-What increasing wind penetration has
+What increasing wind penetration has done is render

-to Figure 4 tells part of the story; in 2007-2008, power
+to Figure 5 tells part of the story; in 2007-2008, power

 companies and co-ops bought and sold energy to one another